oracle-livelabs/database/tmm-run-sample-apps/run-lra-app/run-lra-app.md

 ## Introduction

-Run a sample application that uses the Long Running Action (LRA) transaction protocol to book a trip and understand how you can use Transaction Manager for Microservices to coordinate the transactions.
-Using samples is the fastest way for you to get familiar with Transaction Manager for Microservices.
+Run a sample application that uses the Long Running Action (LRA) transaction protocol to book a trip and understand how you can use Transaction Manager for Microservices (MicroTx) to coordinate the transactions.
+Using samples is the fastest way for you to get familiar with MicroTx.
-The sample application code is available in the Transaction Manager for Microservices distribution.
-The Transaction Manager for Microservices library files are already integrated with the sample application code.
+The sample application code is available in the MicroTx distribution.
+The MicroTx library files are already integrated with the sample application code.

-Estimated Time: 10 minutes
+Estimated Time: *10 minutes*

 ### About LRA Sample Application

-The sample application demonstrates how you can develop microservices that participate in LRA transactions while using Transaction Manager for Microservices to coordinate the transactions.
+The sample application demonstrates how you can develop microservices that participate in LRA transactions while using MicroTx to coordinate the transactions.
 When you run the application, it makes a provisional booking by reserving a hotel room and a flight ticket.
 Only when you provide approval to confirm the provisional booking, the booking of the hotel room and flight ticket is confirmed.
 If you cancel the provisional booking, the hotel room and flight ticket that was blocked is released and the booking is canceled.
 The flight service in this example allows only two confirmed bookings by default.
-After two confirmed bookings, the flight service rejects any additional booking requests and that would lead to the trip booking failure and cancellation (compensation) of a provisionally booked hotel booking within the trip.
+To test the failure scenario, the flight service sample app rejects any additional booking requests after two confirmed bookings.
+This leads to the cancellation (compensation) of a provisionally booked hotel within the trip and the trip is not booked.

 The following figure shows a sample LRA application, which contains several microservices, to demonstrate how you can develop microservices that participate in LRA transactions.
 ![Microservices in sample LRA application](./images/lra-sample-app.png)

-For more details, see [About the Sample LRA Application](https://docs.oracle.com/en/database/oracle/transaction-manager-for-microservices/22.3/tmmdg/set-sample-applications.html#GUID-C5332159-BD13-4210-A02E-475107919FD9) in *Transaction Manager for Microservices Developer Guide*.
+For more details, see [About the Sample LRA Application](https://docs.oracle.com/en/database/oracle/transaction-manager-for-microservices/22.3/tmmdg/set-sample-applications.html#GUID-C5332159-BD13-4210-A02E-475107919FD9) in the *Transaction Manager for Microservices Developer Guide*.

 ### Objectives

 In this lab, you will:

 * Configure Minikube
-* Start a tunnel between Minikube and Transaction Manager for Microservices
+* Start a tunnel between Minikube and MicroTx
 * Run the LRA sample application

 ### Prerequisites